alphanodes/additionals/docs/tasks.rst

     :param string name: name of the plugin or redmine (this is optional, if not defined redmine is used)
     :param string setting: name of setting
     :param string value: value for setting
+    :param string values: list of values (seperator is ,) to generate value array automaticaly

 Examples
 ++++++++